David Shor’s Postmortem of the 2020 Election

 For the Democratic Party, the 2020 election was a devastating victory.
 Joe Biden won a larger share of the popular vote than any presidential challenger since 1932.
 The Rust Belt shed some red, while the Sun Belt trended blue.
 Democrats retained control of the House — and still have an outside shot at eking out a Senate majority.

-And yet, the party’s activist base is licking its wounds, while its elected officials claw at each other’s throats.
+And yet the party’s activist base is licking its wounds, while its elected officials claw at each other’s throats.

 The reason for this odd state of affairs is simple: Barring an unlikely triumph in Georgia’s Senate runoffs in January, the 2020 election will go down as a down-ballot disaster for the Democratic Party.
 Even as Biden won the popular vote by as much as five points, Democrats saw their House majority shrink, most of their top Senate challengers fall flat, and their attempts to flip state legislatures come up empty.
 What’s worse, these losses appear attributable to trends that raise ominous questions about the party’s electoral prospects going forward: The most xenophobic Republican president in modern memory made large gains with Latino voters, while white rural America continued its steady rightward march.
 Most Democrats weren’t prepared for these disappointments.